CounterpartyXCP/Documentation/Introduction/about_xcp.md

 What is XCP?
 =====================

 XCP is the native token of Counterparty.
-Creating XCP was a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware 'currency'.
+Creating XCP was a technical necessity for adding advanced features to Counterparty, which by nature require a protocol aware currency. **For various reasons, XCP serves a steady and important purpose within the Counterparty ecosystem.**

+#### Smart contracts execution steps (gas) are paid in XCP.

+####

 When evaluating XCP, there are other several facts to keep in mind:

 * XCP cannot be seen as a competitor of Bitcoin, since it cannot conceivably exist without it.
 * It is not intended to be used as a purchasing currency, although there is nothing to prevent this.